 The EBSS is intrinsically linked to our revealed cost forecasting approach.
-This approach relies on identifying an efficient opex amount in the base year (the 'revealed costs' of the distributor), with its efficiency generally informed via benchmarking, which we use to develop a total opex forecast.
+This approach relies on identifying an efficient opex amount in the base year (the 'revealed costs' of the distributor), which we use to develop a total opex forecast.
 When a business makes an incremental efficiency gain, it receives a reward through the EBSS, and consumers benefit through a lower revealed cost forecast for the subsequent period.
 This is how efficiency improvements are shared between consumers and the business.